Uimalakki/ASP.NET-Core5-LibraryDb/README.md

-# Backend API built with ASP.NET 5.
+## Backend API built with ASP.NET Core 5

+Database is made with Entity Framework